maryam1374aghaei/Photographer/README.md

 # Photographer
-this project is a photographer that wanna share his works.
+this project is a web site for photographer that wanna share his works. this site have Blog, store, gallery front create with css, html, bootstrap